 Not all of these stages are of the same length.
 The length of each stage depends on the type of project.
 Some projects require a quite long period of planning while their execution stage takes only a short time, such as cultural events.
 Other projects, the more routine ones, will most likely have a very short planning stage while their execution will take a significant time.
 Likewise, the individual stages may repeat themselves.
 For example, during the planning stage, we may need to go back to the initiation and change the project definition.
 During the execution of the project, there may be a need for correcting the plan altogether.

 There are tools to help the project managers work through the project life cycle and have control over its flow as well as clarity on the content.
 One of them is the Stage-Gate Process.

 Phase-Gate Process, also knowns as a Stage-Gate Process is a technique used in project management to divide the project into phases called gates.
-Each gate is a point where the assessment of the quality of an idea takes places.
+Each gate is a point where the assessment of the quality of an idea takes place.
 The gates have two or more criteria for the project to pass to the following stage.
 If the criterium is not met, the project remains at the current stage for further work.

 There are five phases or stages with four gates in between them, as shown in the following diagram:

 The Phase-Gate model includes scoping, business case, development, testing and launch stages.
 The sixth stage, also known as Phase 0, is included as well.